Every NHL Team’s Top Prospect – 2024-25 Preseason Update

 Previously: Matvei Michkov

-With the graduation of guys like Leo Carlsson, Adam Fantilli, and Connor Bedard, Matvei Michov is the best prospect in the NHL, with an incredible ability to manipulate opposing defenses.
+With the graduation of guys like Leo Carlsson, Adam Fantilli, and Connor Bedard, Matvei Michov is clearly at least a top-three best prospect in the NHL with an incredible ability to manipulate opposing defenses.
 He has a great shot, but more often than not he scores goals because he slipped his defender and managed to find the space and time necessary to score a goal.
 While Bedard scores by shooting a wrister as hard as possible, trying to punch a hole through the goalie, Michkov will outsmart the defense and score by finding holes in coverage.

-He looks like an absolute star in the KHL this year, once again being loaned to HK Sochi, one of the league’s bottom teams.
-I expect he will land a well-deserved top-six spot with SKA St. Petersburg next season where he will have the chance to be a real superstar for two years before being eligible to sign with the Philadelphia Flyers and come across to the NHL.
+He looked like an absolute star in the KHL last year, once again being loaned to HK Sochi, one of the league’s bottom teams.
+I expected he would land a well-deserved top-six spot with SKA St. Petersburg next season, but the Flyers managed to get him signed and Michkov will make his NHL debut much sooner than expected.
+He’s a serious contender for the Calder Trophy next year, especially if the Flyers put him in a position to succeed.

 Previously: Brayden Yager